Banaras Hindu University women's rights protest

 The Banaras Hindu University women's rights protest was a series of events which began after a Banaras Hindu University student filed a complaint in September 2017 which said that the university administration did not respond appropriately to reports of sexual harassment on campus.
+The protest led to clashes between students unions like AISA, SFI and NSUI with the Rashtriya Swayamsevak Sangh's student wing ABVP, the government which emerged again in the 2023 IIT-BHU rape case.

 Protests

 On 21 September 2017, a woman reported sexual harassment to the university.
 She claimed that the university responded by blaming her.
 The next day, 22 September, students organized a protest against the university's treatment of women.

 The university's administration filed a First information report against hundreds of students and alleged outsiders for rioting, mischief indented arson, attempt to murder among other sections of Indian Penal Code.

 Police used laathi charge in an attempt to get protesters to disperse the protestors.
 Various protesters reported injuries.
 Alleged outsiders joined the students in stone-pelting.

 Large number of male students joined their female counterparts in protests and silent march against police violence.